JenniferCong/LoveLetter/README.md

 # LoveLetter
+Love Letter 2nd Edition is a deduction card game for 2 to 6 players.
+The goal of the game is to be the first player to reach the needed number of tokens to win.
+In this project, the game engine of Love Letter is built and two types of AI were implemented.

+# Statement
 I verify that I am the sole author of the programmes contained in this archive, except where explicitly stated to the contrary.
 Xiangqi Chun
 Aug.
 8, 2022